kcc-community/kcc-docs/en-us/README.md

-# KuCoin Community Chain
+# KCC

 ## Introduction
-KuCoin Community Chain (KCC) is a high-performance and decentralized public chain built by KCS’ and KuCoin’s fan communities.
+KCC is a high-performance and decentralized public chain built by KCS’ and KuCoin’s fan communities.

 Developed based on go-ethereum with the purpose of providing community users with a higher-speed, convenient and low-cost blockchain user experience.

-KuCoin Community Chain (KCC) will have the following characteristics:
+KCC will have the following characteristics:
 - Fully compatible with Ethereum and ERC-20 smart contracts, with extremely low migration costs;
 - KuCoin Token (KCS) will serve as the only core fuel and native token for KCC and can be used in scenarios such as gas fee payment;
 - A block every 3 seconds results in faster transaction confirmation and higher chain performance;